 However, flaxseed contains about 19% protein, a factor that must be considered when judging the actual meat content of this dog food.

 This recipe also contains selenium yeast.
 Unlike the more common inorganic form of selenium (sodium selenite), this natural yeast supplement is considered a safer anti-cancer alternative.

 And lastly, this food also includes chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

 Nutro Ultra Grain-Free Dog Food Review

-Judging by its ingredients alone, Nutro Ultra Grain-Free dog food looks like an above-average dry product.
+Based on its ingredients alone, Nutro Ultra Grain-Free Dog Food looks like an above-average dry product.

 As a group, the brand features an average protein content of 33% and a mean fat level of 18%.
 Together, these figures suggest a carbohydrate content of 41% for the overall product line.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.